LocalCoinSwap/LocalCoinSwap/README.md

 ### Layer 4: Governance

-The governance of LocalCoinSwap centers around the LCS token, and we are also investigating the launch of a LocalCoinSwap DAO.
+The governance of LocalCoinSwap centers around the LCS token, and we are also investigating the launch of a LocalCoinSwap DAO in the future.
 Our current implementation of LCS can be found here:
 https://github.com/LocalCoinSwap/governance-token